-With a community of over 60,000 individuals, students, faculty, and staff play a vital role in helping shape the university’s commitment to diversity, equity and inclusion.
-This page will help with Diversity Partners across campus.
+With a community of over 60,000 individuals, students, faculty, and staff play a vital role shaping the university’s commitment to diversity, equity and inclusion.

 The Office to Advance Women, Equity & Diversity (AWED) develops and manages a wide range of programs to promote faculty equity, diversity and inclusion, including workshops and trainings to improve faculty hiring and promotion processes, faculty mentoring, and interdisciplinary networking.

 Other activities include strategic planning for salary equity, policy analysis and development, and other initiatives that support faculty diversity.
 FIU’s National Science Foundation Institutional Transformation project, FIU ADVANCE, also is housed within AWED.
 FIU ADVANCE aims to increase, retain and promote more women and underrepresented minority faculty at FIU.